 Al-Kafaàt delivers Specialized Rehabilitation Services in ten rehabilitation centers located in Hadat and Mreijeh, to a yearly population of 1,000 children, adults and seniors with special needs, i.e. who suffer from cerebral palsy, light intellectual handicaps, Down syndrome, autism, multiple handicaps, or deep and profound intellectual handicaps.

-These services include Special Education, Sheltered Employment, Special Lodging and Boarding, and Medical and Paramedical Services.
+These services include Special Education, Sheltered Employment, Special Lodging, and Medical and Paramedical Services.

 All these services are delivered free of charge by Al-Kafaàt because of the yearly subsidies delivered by the Ministry of Social Affairs and the Ministry of Health.

 Among other similar organizations in Lebanon, Al-Kafaàt welcomes since 1957 the largest number of people with handicaps.
 Al-Kafaàt is also the only organization in Lebanon that accepts the most severe cases in disability.
 Finally, Al-Kafaàt remains the only organization in Lebanon that offers these specialized services free of charge.